 - Inspect models: geometry, topology, materials, and textures

 - Convert assets to standard formats: upload your 3D content in any of the 30+ formats we support and let your collaborators download them in the exchange format they need: glTF or USDZ

 - Publish & distribute everywhere: share and embed the Sketchfab viewer on any web page, or distribute content with our download API

 There is a great write up about Sketchfab for Teams on TechCrunch:

 The new team feature is essentially a sort of Google Drive specifically tailored for 3D — instead of opening spreadsheets and documents, you open 3D models.

-Sketchfab for Teams is currently only available for Enterprise customers but we plan to offer it to Premium and Business customers in the future.
-We’d love to hear from you if you want to start using Sketchfab for your team, or simply want to share feedback.
+Sketchfab for Teams is currently available for Enterprise customers and for Premium customers, on an on-demand basis.
+We’d love to hear from you if you want to start using Sketchfab for your team.

 Co-founder & CEO